Holidays should be about having fun and enjoying yourself. After all, there’s no point in traveling if it’s going to make you miserable.

 In the absence of any theme park in Iceland – though to be fair, you could argue the whole country is a theme park – Icelanders get their kicks from speed.

 You could sign up for a RIB boat tour or zoom around the countryside on an ATV.
-One of the best ways to enjoy an adrenaline rush is on a snowmobile tour.
+Some companies even offer ATV tours across Iceland's black beaches!
+Still, one of the best ways to enjoy an adrenaline rush is on a snowmobile tour.
 A year-round activity, tours are available in most of Iceland's glaciers.
 In summer, when there’s no snow, the action moves to glaciers such as Vatnajökull.

 Your snowmobile tour operator will kit you out in all the specialist gear you need to keep you safe, including a helmet, overalls and gloves.
 After a short training session, you’ll set off in convoy, feeling the wind on your face as you follow your guide across the ice.
 It’s a thrilling and memorable activity and a great way to experience Iceland’s magnificent scenery.